michael-taylor/michael-taylor.github.io/content/posts/easy-snake-case-windows.md

 ---
-title: "Making Snake Case More Convenient"
+title: "Making Snake Case More Convenient on Windows"
-description: "This one's for you C, C++, and Python programmers"
+description: "This one's for you C, C++, and Python programmers on Windows"
+summary: "Use Shift+Space to quickly type underscores on Windows"
 date: "2023-08-26"
 tags:
   - Python